carmenvkrol/bloc3/README.md

 LESS
 ------------
 This app uses the CSS pre-processor [LESS](http://lesscss.org/) in order to facilitate styling with [Bootstrap](http://getbootstrap.com/css/), which is included.
 LESS files can be found in the CSS folders under the articles, core, and users directories - all of which are located in the public directory.
-(See Directory Structure section above to locate this).
+(See Directory Structure section above to locate these).
 In order for these files to be converted into CSS, and modify styling in the views, save LESS files within these CSS folders.

 Sign Up/Sign In Feature
 ------------
-The client-side files for user authentication, which are used in the /signup and /signin views, is in the users directory within the public directory.
+The client-side files for user authentication, which are used in the `[/signup] (https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/authentication/signup.client.view.html)` and `[/signin](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/authentication/signin.client.view.html)` views, is in the users directory within the public directory.
 The server-side functionality is in the users files within the app folder.
-(See Directory Structure section above to locate this).
+(See Directory Structure section above to locate these).

 Booksmarks and Tags Features
 ------------
-The client-side functionality for bookmarks and tags, which are used in the /tags and /articles views, can be found in the articles directory within the public directory.
+The client-side functionality for bookmarks and tags, which are used in the `[/tags](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/articles/views/authentication/tags.client.view.html)` and `[/articles](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/authentication/list-articles.client.view.html)` views, can be found in the articles directory within the public directory.
 The server-side functionality is found in the articles files within the app folder.
-(See Directory Structure section above to locate this).
+(See Directory Structure section above to locate these).

 Grunt Plugins
 ------------
-A list of the plugins used by Grunt and what they're used for.
+A list of the plugins used by Grunt and what they're used for:

 **[Grunt-Cli](https://github.com/gruntjs/grunt-cli)** - provides access to grunt via command line in terminal